 Fabric-specific providers act as the translators between the OFMF’s Redfish API syntax and schema and the fabric-specific versions used by the given fabric manager software.
 Providers thus ‘speak Redfish’ to the OFMF, and speak ‘(potentially) fabric-specific protocols’ to an actual fabric manager.
 For example, the fabric manager may have a RESTful interface called ‘bind_resource’ which allows an admin to enable Host A to access Memory B. The OFMF’s Redfish equivalent is ‘create connection’ between Host A and Memory B.

 Fabric-specific providers also act as the translator between the OFMF’s Redfish URI namespace and the fabric specific component and resource namespaces.
 For example, the open source Gen-Z fabric manager for Linux (called Zephyr) assigns its own 128-bit UUID-style ID to a Gen-Z fabric memory module.
 Redfish models a complicated fabric resident memory module as several related Redfish objects (Fabric Adapters, fabric Ports, fabric Endpoints, Memory Domains, etc).
-The Gen-Z provider is responsible for keeping the mappings between the various Redfish IDs (URIs) assigned by the OFMF and the associated ID (UUID) assigned by the Zephyr Fabric Manager.
+The Gen-Z provider is responsible for keeping the mappings between the various Redfish IDs (URIs) assigned by the OFMF and the associated IDs (UUIDs) assigned by the Zephyr Fabric Manager.
 Clients use the Redfish IDs, and the fabric manager uses the FM IDs.
 The provider is possibly the only entity that knows both namespaces.

 Like the OFMF, a provider needs to parse requests coming from its client (the OFMF), modify its internal representation of its fabric view, update any internal state it is required to track, and send any appropriate request or requests on to the fabric manager.